 Qualified charitable distributions (QCD): Up to $100,000 of qualified charitable distributions (QCD) reported on Form 1099-R can be excluded from income.
+For returns filing Married Filing Jointly, each spouse can exclude up to $100,000.
 Generally, a qualified charitable distribution is an otherwise taxable distribution from an IRA (other than an ongoing SEP or SIMPLE IRA) owned by an individual who is age 70½ or over at the time of the distribution that is paid directly from the IRA to a qualified charity.
-See: Publication 590-B Distributions from Individual Retirement Arrangements (IRAs).

 - Income Menu